JaberHPranto/JaberHPranto/README.md

 <h4 align="center">I'm currently pursuing my Software Engineering degree at Islamic University of Technology.
 I love to build things for the web.I'm interested in learning about new technologies and experimenting with them.
 I like to play cricket, watch football and anime.</h3>

 - 🔭 I’m currently working on **MERN Stack Projects**

-- 🌱 I’m currently learning **Flutter, Machine learning algorithms**
+- 🌱 I’m currently learning **React Native, Machine learning algorithms**

 - 💬 Ask me about **React and Node js**